The Transformation of the North Shore & Acrisure Stadium

 A State-of-the-Art Football Stadium for a New Millennium: 2001-Present

-As the Steelers continued to enjoy significant success and gained immense popularity, including international acclaim, the franchise quickly began to outgrow its home of three decades.
-To be able to welcome more fans, draw top entertainment from around the world, keep pace with other major U.S. cities and stay current with the latest stadium trends, including expanded fan amenities, Steelers leadership, in concert with the University of Pittsburgh, began to lobby for a new state-of-the-art football stadium in the late 1990s.
+Given the Steelers’ significant success and immense popularity, the franchise outgrew its home of three decades.
+Seeking to welcome more fans, draw top entertainment from around the world, keep pace with other major U.S. cities and stay current with the latest stadium trends – including expanded fan amenities – Steelers leadership, in concert with the University of Pittsburgh, began to lobby for a new state-of-the-art football stadium in the late 1990s.

 Groundbreaking ceremony co-hosted by the Pittsburgh Steelers and the University of Pittsburgh, June 18, 1999.